ledat1205/road-to-msc/datlt/ClickHouse/Handling data.md

 ![[Pasted image 20251207035808.png]]
 We can not control, when part is merge to bigger part.
-We have to have resource for background merge task beside resource for run
+We have to have resource for background merge task beside resource for run query

 ![[Pasted image 20251207040041.png]]